Panonim/qbwrapper/README.md

 LOG_DIR: /app/logs        # Where docker should save your logs
 DEBUG: true               # Logs level
 LISTEN_PORT: "9911".      # Port on which qBW should listen internally
+CACHE_DURATION: 5         # In minutes, set to 0 to disable cache
 ```

 ## Environment Variables